 Best Podcast for The Recent College Grad

 Financial Freedom was created by Grant Sabatier, who also wrote a book under the same name and hosts a blog called MillennialMoney.com.
 CNBC has referred to him as “the Millennial Millionaire.”
-He states that his goal is to make financial freedom accessible to all, and explains that he was unemployed and broke after college.
-He wanted to get to the point that he could have enough money to enjoy his life and shares his journey and advice with readers and listeners.
+He was unemployed and broke after college, until he decided he wanted to have enough money to enjoy life.
+He shares his journey and what he learned with readers and listeners to make financial freedom accessible to all.
 Each episode ranges between 30 and 50 minutes.

 Why We Like It: This podcast focuses on the roadmap in front of millennials who are driven and determined to become financially independent.
-Encouraging hustle, entrepreneurship, value, and investments Millennial Money understands the plight of millennials.
-Grant also wrote a book that outlines his journey and advises those who wish to become financially free, along with a blog.
-Millennial Money is the perfect all-in-one podcast for the in debt and confused millennial.
+Encouraging hustle, entrepreneurship, value, and investments, Millennial Money understands the plight of millennials.
+Grant also wrote a book and a blog outlining his journey and advising those who wish to become financially free.
+Millennial Money is the perfect all-in-one podcast for the in-debt and confused millennial.
 There’s also a Millennial Money Minutes version of the podcast – tough personal finance topics boiled down and presented in 5 minutes or less.